jeffdare/iot-visualization/README.md

 >>

-> This defines the time fixture((e.g. year, month, day, hour) and the formatting of each) for the x-axis
+> This defines the time fixture(e.g. year, month, day, hour) and the formatting of each) for the x-axis.

         this.xAxis = new Rickshaw.Graph.Axis.Time( {
           graph: this.graph,